FYDE-S2020/arduino-lab-1-Hector-Gonzalez-2001/Report.md

 6. What is the difference between synchronous and asynchronous communication?

     Synchronous has both sender/receiver acessing data according to the same clock (No need for a clock signal).
 Asynchronous has no common clock signal between the sender/receiver.
-(Needs a clock signal)
+(Needs a clock signal).
+    Asynchronous is always waiting and unaware of when it needs to grab data while synchronous is alerted when data is to be collected.

 7. Profile of UART: Sent X bytes in Y time